-For assistance, the instructor may request CELT Services: Course Design or Technology Consultation or contact CELT's Instructional Consultant and Designer.
+For assistance, the instructor may request a CELT Consultation or contact a CELT Instructional Consultant/Designer.

 In course materials, hyperlinks are embedded in their titles so that the URLs are "behind" the words.
 URLs, if listed, appear at the end of a document or in a separate file or area with their corresponding titles.